 For better or worse, a PhD is a time constrained endeavour.
 For me, this represented almost 5 years of full-time research in Computer Science at KTH.
 When approaching completion, the decision of whether to pursue a career in academia or explore other paths lay before me.
 After some key considerations, I decided to look for a job in the software industry,1 and I’m thrilled to share that I have recently accepted a position as a Data Engineer at a big Swedish company.
 In this article, I aim to share insights from my personal job-seeking journey as a PhD student transitioning from academia to industry.
 My intention is to provide fellow PhD students (and anyone contemplating a similar path) with valuable advice and firsthand experiences that can assist them along the way.
-As someone who has gone through the process of securing a job prior to completing a PhD, I understand the challenges and uncertainties you might face, and I hope my story will offer some clarity and inspiration for those about to embark on their own professional journey… way beyond academia.
+As someone who has gone through the process of securing a job prior to completing a PhD, I understand the challenges and uncertainties you might face.
+I hope my story will offer some clarity and inspiration for those about to embark on their own professional journey… way beyond academia.

 There's light and opportunity at the end of the tunnel